alvarosantamariagomez/sari/README.md

 The files containing the GNSS series (or any other type of series) can be uploaded from your local machine or from specific remote servers via some parameters included in the URL.
 The latter option allows adding links on websites that open specific GNSS series with SARI, like for example [this one.](https://alvarosg.shinyapps.io/sari/?station=TLSE&server=NGL&product=FINAL)

-The script [sari.sh](/scripts/sari.sh) can be used to launch SARI on the web browser from a Linux terminal.
+The [SARI shell script](/scripts/sari.sh) can be used to launch SARI on the web browser from the command line of Unix-like desktop environments.
 To add the script to the PATH environment variable of your system use
-`sudo ln -s $(realpath scripts/startSARI.sh) /usr/local/bin/.`
+`sudo ln -s $(realpath scripts/sari.sh) /usr/local/bin/.`

 The [about.pdf](/www/about.pdf) file contains detailed information on how to run SARI, including the description of all the implemented functionalities.
 This file is also accessible from the main web interface of SARI by clicking the `Help` button.
 Further details and some examples can be found in: